 Yes, from scratch.

-My team has created scads of helpful, insightful guides designed to help you write your own resume like a champ.
-Start with these ones:
+My team has created helpful guides to help you write your own resume like a champ.
+Start with these two:

 Before we wrap up this post, I’ll leave you with one final thought.

 Whatever you invest your time and energy is now — a resume template, a writing project or a new job – creates your future.